-The 1332nd Ordinary General Meeting of the Royal Society of NSW will take place at 6:30 pm on Wednesday 4 June 2025 in the Michael Crouch Room, Mitchell Building, State Library of NSW, followed by an open lecture.
-Registration and refreshments will be available in the anteroom to the theatre from 6:00 pm.
+The 1332nd Ordinary General Meeting of the Royal Society of NSW will take place at 6:00 pm on Wednesday 4 June 2025 in the Michael Crouch Room, Mitchell Building, State Library of NSW, followed by an open lecture.
+Registration and refreshments will be available from 5:30 pm.